prxcmon/prxcmon.github.io/index.md

 ## 0x00 - whoami

 - **Rachmadi Adji Prakoso**, a.k.a `prxcmon`
-- Proficient in Application IT Security for more than two years
+- An _aficionado_ of offensive cyber security; proficient in Application IT Security for more than two years
 - Currently working as daily penetration tester and seasonal CTF player
-- An _aficionado_ of offensive cyber security, recently (this year) starting to learn linux kernel and malware development
+- Starting to learn C, C++, linux kernel development, and malware development
-- Have interests of Gang Starr, Mobb Deep, Wu-Tang Clan, and other nineties of East Coast hip-hop scenes
-- Fluent in native indonesian, english, et je comprends français
+- Fluent in native indonesian, as well as english, et je comprends français

 ## 0x01 - work-exps